jayempx/vcard2qr/README.md

 # vcard2qr

+WARNING: this a vibe-coded repo made with Codex.

 Simple PyQt5 desktop app that collects your contact details, builds a vCard 3.0 payload, and renders it as a customizable QR code you can preview, copy or export as PNG called **vcard2qr**.

 ## Features